omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 <!-- Docker Compose (macOS) -->

-This method shows how to setup and run a Watcher via Docker Compose tooling, and should be used only on your local macOS machine.
+This method shows how to set up and run a Watcher via Docker Compose tooling, and should be used only on your local macOS machine.

 ### 1. Install Dependencies